 major macro economic indicators

-- Political and financial support from the Gulf monarchies and the West
+- Political and financial support from Gulf monarchies and Western countries

 - Major producer of phosphate and potash

-- Expatriate workforce and tourism are significant sources of foreign currency (although not during the COVID-19 crisis)
+- Expatriate workforce and tourism are important sources of foreign currency (although not during the COVID-19 crisis)

-- Shortage of natural energy resources and weak productive base
+- Shortage of natural energy and water resources and weak manufacturing base

-- Vulnerable to international economic conditions and political instability in the Near and Middle East
+- Vulnerability to international economic conditions and political instability in the Middle East

-- Public and external account imbalances leading to dependence on foreign aid and foreign capital
+- Public and external account imbalances resulting in dependence on foreign aid and capital

-Jordan's pro-Western and pro-Gulf stance will remain the cornerstone of foreign policy for security and, increasingly, economic reasons.
-Jordan's central strategic position should ensure continued logistical, financial and military assistance from the United States, its main ally, despite differences with US policy in this region.
+Jordan's pro-Western and pro-Gulf state stance will remain the cornerstone of its foreign policy for security and, increasingly, economic reasons.
+Jordan's central strategic position in the region should ensure continued logistical, financial and military support from the United States, its main ally.